homerhanumat/tridentmoon/content/articles/02-primary.md

 Exiting from D:

-1. exhale:  lower the leg, returning to samasamasthitiḥ
+1. exhale:  lower the leg, returning to samasthitiḥ

 Then perform all four phases using the left leg.